-- By softening and adding moisture to the air which helps to alleviate a sore, scratchy throat, crusty nose and itchy eyes.
+- By softening and adding moisture to the air.
+This helps to alleviate a sore, scratchy throat, crusty nose and itchy eyes.

 We often add essential oils or other inhalants to the water but it’s not the smelly stuff that does the hard work, it’s the warm, moist air itself.

-The delivery method of that warm, moist air has evolved, however, giving rise to a number of devices that turn water into that magic, air borne elixir.
+The delivery method of that warm, moist air has evolved, giving rise to several devices that turn water into that magic, airborne elixir.